jasondebolt/phoenix-docker/README.md

   to ECR only when they can be successfully built.

 #### Running the stack for the first time
-* Update the params.json file with your project info (replace 'phoenix' with your project name.)
-* Update the template-gitlab-pipeline-params.json with your project info.
-* The ProjectName should match the name of this Git repo.
-You can keep it as 'docker-code-pipeline'.
-* Update the 'ECR' variable in the buildspec.yml file with your AWS Account ID.
-* Replace the existing AWS AccountID's with your own Account ID.
-This will also update the Dockerfiles.
+* Create a git repo cloned from this repo.
+Take note of the name of the git repo as it must be the same as the project name.
+* After cloning this repo, run the commands below:

 ```
 $ git clone {the URL of this repo}
 $ python search_and_replace.py .
 714284646049 {your AWS AccountId}
-$ python search_and_replace.py . phoenix {your-project-name}
+$ python search_and_replace.py . phoenix {your-project-name} --> where "your-project-name" is name of your git repo.
+$ git add -A
+$ git diff --> Run this command to view changes
+$ git commit -m "Updating repo to use my project name and AWS account ID."

  Launch the stacks